appwrite/appwrite/docs/deployment/digitalocean.md

 ssh root@<ip address> # you can see your ip address in your homepage
 ```

-after you login into your droplet run this command one by one to install docker:
+after you login into your Droplet run this command one by one to install docker:

 ```bash
 sudo apt-get remove docker docker-engine docker.io containerd runc